-Our Sixth Form is the only large schoolbased Sixth Form in the west of Leeds with over 250 students studying a wide range of courses.
-We have invested heavily in our Sixth Form in recent years and this allows us to provide an excellent education to all of our Post 16 students.

-We have increased the teaching time allocated to each student by 20%.
-In addition, we provide a dedicated study space for all of our Post 16 students with support available beyond the end of the school day.
-Our Pastoral Leader provides careers advice and guidance to the students while a Director of Studies is devoted to overseeing the academic progress of all students.
+Our Sixth Form is the only large schoolbased Sixth Form in the West of Leeds with over 250 students studying a wide range of courses.
+We have invested heavily in our Sixth Form in recent years and this allows us to provide an excellent education to all our Post 16 students.
+We provide a dedicated study space for all of our Post 16 students with support available beyond the end of the school day.
+Our dedicated staff provide careers advice and guidance to the students while our Director of Studies is devoted to overseeing the academic progress of all students.

-An Enrichment Coordinator ensures that students are educated beyond the classroom.
+Our Sixth Form team ensures that students are educated beyond the classroom by overseeing our enrichment programmes.

 Our enrichment falls into two categories: academic enrichment and pastoral enrichment.
 Academic enrichment provides students with inspirational talks from experts in a wide variety of roles.

-Our pastoral enrichment programme provides students with a range of activities such as cooking skills and involvement in sports.
-Our Sixth Formers also play a key role in our House system which gives them further opportunities to develop their leadership skills.
+Our pastoral enrichment programme provides students with a range of activities such as cooking skills and involvement in sports leagues.
+Our Sixth Formers also play a key role in our House System and student councils which gives them further opportunities to develop their leadership skills.